-This vegetarian mushroom gravy is flavorful, easy to make, and perfect for any meal!
-You don’t have to sacrifice gravy if you don’t eat meat, this vegetarian mushroom gravy will do the trick!
+This Vegan Mushroom Gravy recipe is flavorful, easy to make, and perfect for any meal!
+You don’t have to sacrifice gravy if you don’t eat meat, this mushroom gravy will do the trick!

 Did you know that you can make gravy even when it’s not Thanksgiving?
 Well, IT’S TRUE!
 You can make homemade gravy any time throughout the year.
 Although gravy is a must on the Thanksgiving table, you can make gravy to accompany all of your favorites dishes.

-Whether you are a meat-eater or not, the vegetarian mushroom gravy won’t leave you disappointed!
+Whether you are a meat-eater or not, the vegan mushroom gravy won’t leave you disappointed!

-Here is everything you’ll need to make for this vegetarian gravy as well as some substitution options if you don’t have everything you need!
+Here is everything you’ll need to make for this vegan gravy recipe as well as some substitution options if you don’t have everything you need!

-Mushrooms- Obviously, mushrooms are the star of the show for this vegetarian mushroom gravy.
+Mushrooms: Obviously, mushrooms are the star of the show for this vegan mushroom gravy.
 It has a delicious umami flavor that will leave you scraping your bowl for every last drop.

-We used an assortment of mushrooms for this gravy!
+We used an assortment of mushrooms for this vegan gravy recipe!
 Feel free to use what you have on hand!
 We recommend crimini, Bella, or portabella mushrooms.
 However, even dried mushrooms will work if you’re in a pinch!

 Just be sure to soak your dried mushrooms in water for about an hour.
 Then, discard access liquid and use mushrooms as is for the recipe!

-Onion + Shallot + Garlic- These delicious vegetables are a great flavor base for the vegetarian mushroom gravy!
+Onion + Shallot + Garlic: These delicious vegetables are a great flavor base for this mushroom gravy!
 Be sure that you cook the onion, shallot, and garlic down enough.
 It’s even ok to create a fond at the bottom of your pot (the little brown bits at the bottom of the pot), it leaves great flavor!

 If you are out of onion, shallot, or garlic, feel free to add more of one of these three ingredients to replace the other.
 It will taste a bit different, but will ultimately taste delicious!

-Fresh Rosemary, Thyme, and Sage- The herb bundle in this gravy adds the earthy and traditional gravy flavor that you’d expect in any gravy!
+Fresh Rosemary + Thyme + Sage: The herb bundle in this gravy adds the earthy and traditional gravy flavor that you’d expect in any gravy!
 Be sure to tie the bundle rather than just throwing the herbs loosely into the gravy.
 This will ensure you won’t have rouge herb stems on the loose!

 Mushroom Gravy Q & A